Signs of Mercy

 I spent a couple of days on this verse.
 It has become my day 8 and day 9 reflection.

 The reading talks about accepting the truth that people we may not like or approve of, are a part of God’s plan too.
 It drives home the point that we are all God’s creations.
 Not one person, denomination, culture, or spirituality outshines another.
-It may help to see God as a loving parent with many children, all with different personalities and talents, and all of whom He loves.
-We are not all cookie cutters.
-We are all worthy of a relationship with God.
+It may help to see God as a parent with many children, all with different personalities and talents, and all of whom He loves.
+We are not cookie cutters.
+All are worthy of a relationship with God.
 Everyone gets a chance.

 I have allowed this concept to settle within me over the last 48 hours.
 It has been very helpful in my journey to healing this Lenten season.
 I have mentioned the church I used to attend, and how I was hurt.
-The most hurtful – and final – thing that happened was I received a letter saying I was to be removed from the membership in not only the local church, but the entire denomination.
+The most hurtful – and final – thing that happened was I received a registered letter saying I was to be removed from the membership in not only the local church, but the entire denomination.
 The reason cited was lack of attendance and financial support.
-No other reason was given.
+No other explanation was given.
 I cannot begin to describe what something like this does to a person after years of faithful service.
 To add further hurt, my expulsion was to be done at the meeting of their board.
 How completely humiliating!
 The church board was made up of people I knew and worshipped alongside for years.
-All because somebody deemed me suddenly unworthy.
+All because suddenly somebody deemed me unworthy.

 After this letter, I started to see myself as an “outcast” – sent away from Christian life.